 If a livestock owner suspects anthrax in a live animal, or in the case of a sudden death of unknown cause in previously-flooded areas, he or she should not touch or move the animal.
 A veterinarian should be called in to investigate the death and determine the proper samples to test for anthrax along with the proper carcass disposal method.

 More information about anthrax is available on Kansas State University's National Animal Biosecurity Center website.
-A fact sheet for cattle producers is available from the Minnesota Board of Animal Health.

 For more information:

 K-State Research and Extension is a short name for the Kansas State University Agricultural Experiment Station and Cooperative Extension Service, a program designed to generate and distribute useful knowledge for the well-being of Kansans.
 Supported by county, state, federal and private funds, the program has county Extension offices, experiment fields, area Extension offices and regional research centers statewide.
 Its headquarters is on the K-State campus, Manhattan.